momo54/SPARQLLM/README.md

   -fo, --format TEXT        Format of RDF data file -d, --debug               turn on debug.
-  -k, --keep-store TEXT     File to store the RDF data collected during the
-                            query
-  -o, --output-result TEXT  File to store the result of the query -o, --output-result TEXT  File to store the result of the query query.
+  -k, --keep-store TEXT     File to store the RDF data collected during the -o, --output-result TEXT  File to store the result of the query query.
 1
                             line per result
   --help                    Show this message and exit.